Despite the legalization of delta 9 THC for medical and recreational uses, delta 8 THC was recently prohibited in Washington.

 You can certainly try to order delta 8 products online, but most reputable stores (including us) don’t ship to Washington because these products are explicitly banned.

 Instead, you can order other products, like our delta 9 THC gummies or THCa flower.
 Ordering online is the safest approach to buying hemp products for two reasons.

 First, online shops are pretty transparent with their customers.
 Online, you can easily check the labs, the origin of the hemp and delta-8 THC, as well as find reviews on the seller.
 For example, Mr. Hemp Flower’s products pages offer accessible information on all things connected to the product you’re interested in.

 Second, you get the products shipped straight to your door!
 We ship to all D8 friendly states and work with reputable labs and manufacturers to test our products.
-You can find a Certificate of Analysis of every item on our website, including the most fire ones, like:
+You can find a Certificate of Analysis of every item on our website.

 The issue with Delta-8 THC and federal law comes from a potential conflict with a regulation of the Drug Enforcement Agency (DEA).
 While the 2018 Farm Bill legalized all hemp cannabinoids and their isomers (including D8), DEA’s “Interim Final Rule” lists all synthetically derived tetrahydrocannabinols Schedule I controlled substances, regardless if they come from hemp or marijuana.

 While Delta-8 extracted from the marijuana plant is illegal under federal law, here’s the argument against D8 derived from hemp:

 If derived (extracted organically) from the hemp plant, D8 is a legal cannabinoid.
 The issue is that the hemp plant produces less than 0.1% of D8 naturally.
 Such low concentration ties manufacturers’ hands to extract and use this cannabinoid in their products.